faragon/libsrt/README.md

 String-specific disadvantages/limitations
 ===

 * No reference counting support.
 Rationale: simplicity.
+* ss_t has not string precomputed hash support, yet.
+So searching on trees when keys are strings is not yet optimal (it will be almost as fast as searching for an integer).

 Vector-specific advantages (sv_t)
 ===

 * Variable-length concatenation and push functions.
 * Allow explicit size for allocation (8, 16, 32, 64 bits) with size-agnostic generic signed/unsigned functions (easier coding).
+* Allow variable-size generic element.
+* Sorting.

 Vector-specific disadvantages/limitations
 ===

+* No insert function.
+Rationale: insert is slow (O(n)).
+Could be added, if someone asks for it.

 Tree-specific advantages (st_t)
 ===